 Have discussions regarding your future.
 Ask them how they view your future together as a couple.
 If you feel you are in their plans, then it indicates that they still have feelings for you.
 Discussing your future can help both of you set goals and work at accomplishing them.

 Pick any of the questions from this list that you think could be helpful to you.
-Although all the marriage counseling questions in this list may not be applicable to your specific situation.
+However, all the marriage counseling questions in this list may not be applicable to your specific situation.
 In some instances, misleading answers from the partner to those questions are probable, in accordance with the level of the relationship functioning.
 But do not lose hope but try to take it forward.